phpbb/documentation/development/extensions/modification_to_extension.rst

         );
      }

-More information about these data update tools can be found on the Wiki `Migrations/Tools <https://wiki.phpbb.com/Migrations/Tools>`_.
+More information about these data update tools can be found in :doc:`migration/tools/index`.

 Dependencies and finishing up migrations
 ----------------------------------------

 Now there are only two things left, your migration file needs.
 The first thing is a check, which allows phpbb to see whether the migration is already installed, although it did not run yet (f.e. when updating from a 3.0 MOD to a 3.1 Extension).

 The easiest way for this to check, could be the version of the MOD, but when you add columns to tables, you can also check whether they exist:

 .. code-block:: php